irec-org/irec/irec-docs/docs/guide/install_irec.md

 # Installation

-  IREC works with the following operating systems:
+  IRec works with the following operating systems:

   * Linux